iamsandhya/QA-Extensive-BuggyApp/README.md

 ## 📄 Test Cases Document
 [📑 Test Cases - Google Sheet]

-This test cases is publicly available because I don’t have specific user email to invite for this excel sheet.
 You can find the detailed test cases for all the scenarios in the following Google Sheet:

 👉 Click here to view the Test Cases
 ```